jhuntdev/blest-py/README.md

 ### Server-side

 Use the `create_request_handler` function to create a request handler suitable for use in a Python application.
-The following example uses Flask, but you can find examples in other frameworks [here](/examples).
+The following example uses Flask, but you can find examples with other frameworks [here](/examples).

 ```python
 from flask import Flask, make_response, request